-Z06, ZR1, and Grand Sport models have a racetrack-ready dry sump engine lubrication system.
+ZO6, ZR1, and Grand Sport models have a racetrack-ready dry sump engine lubrication system.
 This high-performance system operates differently than a standard engine lubrication system and requires a special procedure when changing the engine oil and filter.
-See Engine Oil on page 6-19.

-When the system has calculated that oil life has been diminished, it indicates that an oil change is necessary.
+See Engine Oil on page 10-15.
+When the system has calculated that oil life has been diminished. it indicates that an oil change is necessary.
 A CHANGE ENGINE OIL message comes on.
-Change the oil as soon as possible within the next 1 000 km (600 miles).
-It is possible that, if driving under the best conditions, the oil life system might not indicate that an oil change is necessary for over a year.
-However, the engine oil and filter must be changed at least once a year and at this time the system must be reset.
-Your dealer/retailer has trained service people who will perform this work using genuine parts and reset the system.
-It is also important to check the oil regularly and keep it at the proper level.
+Change the oil as soon as possible within the next 1 000 km (600 mi).
+It is possible that, if driving under the best conditions, the oil life system might indicate that an oil change is not necessary for up to a year.
+The engine oil and filter must be changed at least once a year and, at this time, the system must be reset.
+Your dealer has trained service people who will perform this work and reset the system.
+It is also important to check the oil regularly over the course of an oil drain interval and keep it at the proper level.

-If the system is ever reset accidentally, the oil must be changed at 5 000 km (3,000 miles) since the last oil change.
+If the system is ever reset accidentally, the oil must be changed at 5 000 km (3,000 mi) since the last oil change.
 Remember to reset the oil life system whenever the oil is changed.